LozenChen/TAS-Helper/README.md

 - Settings -> Some settings are inherited from CelesteTAS.

+- Main Switch hotkey -> Settings are memorized in a way that, ActualSettings = MainSwitch state && MemorizedSettings (if both sides are boolean.
+Similar for other types).
+The Main Switch hotkey just modifies MainSwitch state, and will not modify MemorizedSettings.
+Edit settings in menu or using other hotkeys will modify MemorizedSettings.

 # Some details:

 - FrostHelper's CustomSpinner may have "no cycle", which means they will turn on/off collidable every frame.